Contact us at info@ck9training.com or (682) 283-1770 if you can't find an answer to your question.

 We use all four principles of Operant Conditioning.
 The one you always hear about, Positive Reinforcement, is only one and was never intended to be used alone.
 The other three are Negative Reinforcement, Positive Punishment, and Negative Punishment (which isn't as bad as it sounds - sending a child to their room is an example of Negative Punishment).
 Operant Conditioning isn't actually a method, rather it scientifically identifies how animals learn.
 There's a great behavioral psychology article to tell you more about it here.

 If we had to name what we do, it would be what many trainers now call Balanced Dog Training.
-Balanced Dog Training is Operant Conditioning, it just sounds more modern!
+Balanced Dog Training is Operant Conditioning, it just sounds simpler and more modern!
 But we really like to say that we simply work with each individual dog, get to know them, find what makes them tick, and go from there!

 Yes!
 And we don't hide it from you.
 We love training collars!
 They're awesome!
 We excited about training collars!
 It's a simple tool that just works!
 Training collars enable you to correct your dog on a physical level in a humane way that they instinctively understand.
 They give you results, and are so much nicer than yelling at your dog and getting nowhere!
 They keep correction objective rather than emotional.
 You are simply telling your dog they're wrong, not getting mad.
 Isn't that great??